 Register for the Course

-This two-day course covers the publicly available credit rating methodologies of our sister company, Moody's Investors Service, for a structured approach to analyzing sovereigns, regional and local governments, and government-related enterprises.
+This two-day course covers the publicly available credit rating methodologies of our sister company, Moody's Investors Service, for a structured approach to assess sovereign and country risks in mature and developing markets.

 Moody’s Investors Service publishes credit ratings to provide its opinion on the creditworthiness of issuers and their debt, including sovereigns.
 These include country ceilings for foreign and local currency bonds and notes, and for foreign and local currency bank deposits, as well as government bond ratings.